redhat-integration-resources/camelk-team-collaboration/README.md

 oc new-project demo-camelk
 ```

-Install the Camel K operator for this namespace (1.4.1 at the time of writing), and create an Integration Platform using the default values.
+Install the Camel K operator for this namespace and create an Integration Platform using the default values.

+> **Warning:** it's recommended to use the version referenced at the top of this guide to ensure Camel K and AMQ Streams are compatible.

 ### Camel K's Kamelets